 When integrated into the surrounding community, school buildings can offer distinct advantages to NYC Public Schools and the students, teachers, and families they serve.
 For the school district, proximity to existing utility lines and street networks avoids the cost of bringing this infrastructure to the project site.
 For staff and students, walkable and bikeable locations can enhance health by encouraging daily physical activity, and proximity to services and amenities can increase the happiness and productivity of staff.
-Locating in a vibrant, livable community makes the building a destination for students, staff, parents and community members, and the building's occupants will contribute to the area's economic and community building activity, creating a good model for future development.
+Locating in a vibrant, livable community makes the building a destination for students, staff, parents and community building activity, creating a good model for future development.